 “No one ever tells you this part…”

 My name is Ahmed Algam.
-I am a Network & Systems Administrator for ZPE Systems – A Brand of Legrand, with 20 years of experience in network administration, system infrastructure, Microsoft ERP solutions, and enterprise IT management.
-I have a B.S. in Computer Science and will soon complete a Master’s of Information and Data Science.
+I am a Network & Systems Administrator for ZPE Systems – A Brand of Legrand, with over 20 years of experience in network administration, system infrastructure, Microsoft ERP solutions, and enterprise IT management.
+I have a B.S. in Computer Science and will soon complete my Master’s of Information and Data Science.

-In the early days of my IT career, I learned how to build systems from scratch, configure networks, and apply patches.
 Like many, I was trained to focus on the obvious goals: keep things running, keep everything secure, and automate what I can.

 But what no one taught me?
 What to do when everything goes dark – literally.